 Over the last two decades, researchers have delved into shape and/or topology optimization problems that incorporate uncertainty.
-In works such as \cite{GAllaire_CDapogny_2014,FDeGournay_GAllaire_FJouve_2008}, the methods like the worst-case approach and fuzzy techniques, which do not rely on statistical information about the uncertainty of the phenomenon, utilize a qualitative notion of its magnitude.
-The findings from these studies indicate that the resulting optimal designs often lead to poor structural performance.
-The methods that use statistical information represented by the statistical moments of the structural response (e.g., mean and variance) or the tails of probability distributions yield promising results.
-The former one is known as robust design optimization \cite{HGBeyer_BSendhoff_2007a,BLazarov_MSchevenels_OSigmund_2012a,MTootkaboni_AAsadpoure_JKGuest_2012}, which focuses on creating optimal designs that are less sensitive to variations in the input data.
-This type of risk is useful if one is focused on achieving good average performance and care little about variability.
+In works such as \cite{GAllaire_CDapogny_2014,FDeGournay_GAllaire_FJouve_2008}, methods such as the worst-case approach and fuzzy techniques do not rely on statistical information about the underlying uncertainty; instead, they use a qualitative measure of its magnitude.
+Findings from these studies indicate that the resulting optimal designs often lead to poor structural performance.
+Methods that use statistical information represented by the statistical moments of the structural response (e.g., mean and variance) or the tails of probability distributions yield promising results.
+The former is known as robust design optimization \cite{HGBeyer_BSendhoff_2007a,BLazarov_MSchevenels_OSigmund_2012a,MTootkaboni_AAsadpoure_JKGuest_2012}, which focuses on creating optimal designs that are less sensitive to variations in the input data.
+This type of measure is useful if the focus is on achieving good average performance while placing less emphasis on variability.
 The latter approach is referred to as reliability-based design optimization \cite{SConti_HHeld_MPach_MRumf_RSchultz_2011,DWKim_BMKwak_1996}.
-Such kind of risk-averse formulations focus on managing extreme or rare events to achieve a specified level of reliability using probabilistic constraints.
+This type of risk-averse formulation focuses on managing extreme or rare events to achieve a specified level of reliability using probabilistic constraints.
 However, this is beyond the scope of the present study.
 Instead, we mainly investigate a numerical approximation of the robust structural shape optimization problem formulated with a (risk-neutral) expectation measure, accounting for uncertainties in loading and material inputs within a linear elasticity model.